Up Helly Aa 2023 by Air – Shetland’s Winter Festival

 - Bobby’s bus shelter in Baltasound – surely the most famous in the world!

 - Coach travel on Shetland

-- Accommodation with dinner, bed and breakfast throughout, 2 nights on the ferry and 4 nights staying at the Busta House or the Brae Hotel, Brae
+- Accommodation with dinner, bed and breakfast at the Brae Hotel, Shetland

 - Services of a professional Tour Manager

 Dinner this evening will be served in a local restaurant.
-At an agreed time, we will be transferred to our hotel.
+At an agreed time we will be transferred back to our hotel.

 We return to our hotel where dinner will be served this evening.

 This morning following breakfast we check out of the hotel and depart on a tour which begins with a visit to Scalloway, the original capital of Shetland.

 The castle built by Earl Patrick Stewart (not a man you would want to have crossed) still dominates the skyline.
 More recently Scalloway was the secret base for the heroes of the Norwegian Resistance and the wartime exploits of the ‘Shetland Bus’ form a courageous memoir.
 Later we head for the south of Mainland Shetland, where we visit the outstanding Prehistoric and Norse Settlement of Jarlshof, with over 3 acres of remains, spanning 3000 years since the days of the Stone Age, including oval shaped bronze age houses, iron age broch and wheel houses, Viking long houses and medieval farmhouses.